CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

    >**Note:** Here you added the **Snippet** for all three error with the given prompt.

-1. Review the suggestion from GitHub Copilot which were generated based on the context and ensure it meets your requirements.
+1. Review the suggestion from GitHub Copilot, which was generated based on the context provided, and ensure that it meets your requirements.

    ![](../media/linktxt3.png)

-1. Change your **before.html** file according to the provided suggestion by GitHub Copilot.
+1. Change your `before.html` file according to the provided suggestion by GitHub Copilot.

    ![](../media/linktxt2.png)

 1. **Save** the file by **Ctrl + s**.

-1. Now refresh your **Accessible  University** page and click on **Start over** for **Accessibility Insights for Web**. you will notice tha their is no issue left.
+1. Refresh your **Accessible  University** page, click on **Start over** button from  **Accessibility Insights for Web** page. you will notice that their is no issue left.

    ![](../media/allresolve.png)

 ### Summary

-In this exercise, you have worked on GitHub Copilot + Accessibility Insights for Web extension and its related features.
+In this exercise, you successfully integrated Accessibility Insights for Web into Microsoft Edge and used it to identify accessibility issues on the AU homepage.
+By leveraging GitHub Copilot Chat in Visual Studio Code, you generated and implemented code solutions to fix these issues.
+This process ensured the website meets accessibility standards, enhancing usability and inclusivity for all users, including those with disabilities.